Driving In Greece – Driving Laws And Road Rules 2025

 If you want to avoid toll roads on your road trip, national roads can be an interesting alternative.
 You can see more of the country, and pass by scenic towns and villages.

-Before you decide to venture out on the national roads, you should know that they can be a bit hit and miss.
+Before you decide to venture out on the national roads, you should know that they can be hit and miss.
 Some of them might be freshly paved, but some others may be in serious need of repairs.

 Driving in Greece - A road in bad condition